123111196546837179317647850

 Standing in the middle of the Schenck Farmstead/West Windsor History Museum are two wooden structures with gable roofs, both housing thousands of artifacts from West Windsor's history.
 These are the barn and wagon house.

-The barn is the largest building on the property and likely dates to the mid-late 1700s.
+The barn is the largest building on the property and was likely built in the mid-late 1700s.
 It was originally shorter and its original roof was oriented 90 degrees to its current configuration.
 It was presumably constructed by the Voorhees family, who are believed to be the founders of this farm.
 They were Dutch, but their successors - the Fishers - were English.
 It's theorized that the Fishers were the ones to enlarge the barn to its current size, thus giving it its unique Dutch-English hybrid architecture.
 Visitors to the barn will notice "mortise and tenon" connections holding the oldest portion of the structure together via wooden joinery and no metal fasteners.
 This style of architecture is so

 unique and rare that a model of the building was displayed in a barn exhibition in the Smithsonian Museum in Washington, D.C.!